kiwiproject/consul-client/README.md

 [0.8.0](https://github.com/kiwiproject/consul-client/releases/tag/v0.8.0) removes all deprecated methods from `AgentClient` and `KeyValueClient`.
 The methods in `AgentClient` would have always failed anyway, since Consul no longer has the HTTP endpoints they were calling.
-Last, there is a direct replacement for the method removed from `KeyValueClient`.
+Last, there is no direct replacement for the method removed from `KeyValueClient`.

 Installation
 -----------